The recent frosty mornings reminds us that winter has finally arrived, and disruption due to the weather is highly likely over the next few months.

 With the chaos on the roads and the disruption to public transport there are occasions when employees are unable to attend work.

-Ideally you would have a bad weather policy that would clearly set out the obligations of both the employee and the employer in such circumstances.
+Ideally you would have an adverse weather policy that would clearly set out the obligations of both the employee and the employer in such circumstances.

 In the absence of such a policy we are often asked whether an employer is obliged to pay an employee for the days when they do not attend work due to bad weather.